EA release

 Get started

-To have Copilot Translate turned on for your account, submit your request via this form.
+If you’d like Copilot Translate turned on for your account, submit your request via this form.